CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 ~~~
 {: .source}

+1. Pip: tool to install Python software packages only.

+2. Anaconda (or Conda): cross platform package and environment manager which lets you access C, C++ libraries, R package for scientific computing along with Python.

 `Note: package contains all the files you need for a module`

-1. Anaconda (or Conda): cross platform package and environment manager and may also access C, C++ libraries, R package for scientific computing along with Python.
-2. Pip: tool to install Python software packages only.

 ### Anaconda
 - allows you to install softwares written in any programming language,